top of page

 The verb 'regress' has its origins in Latin, coming from the word 'regredi,' which means 'to go back' or 'to return.'
 It is formed by combining 're,' indicating 'back' or 'again,' and 'gradi,' meaning 'to step' or 'to go.'
 In Latin, 'regredi' was used to describe the act of going back or returning to a previous location or state.
 As the word was adopted into English, it took on the broader sense of returning to an earlier, less advanced state or condition, often as a result of a setback or failure.
 The etymology of 'regress' underscores the idea of going back or stepping backward, emphasizing the notion of returning to a less favorable or less developed state.

-Quiz: Find the meaning of regress
+Quiz: Find the meaning of the verb regress:

 Try Again!